 Recovery from addiction is a process, and it can take several months or years for individuals to truly feel confident in their sobriety and ability to reduce risk of relapse.
-Many people think that once they complete detox or a few weeks of treatment, they’ll be back to feeling like their old self before addiction set in.
+Many people think that once they complete treatment, they’ll be back to feeling like their old self before addiction set in.
 However, drugs and alcohol take a toll on the body and brain, and post-acute withdrawal syndrome can affect people months or years after treatment.

 Knowing Your Enemy: PAWS

 Post-acute withdrawal syndrome or PAWS occurs after the initial treatment period.
 The longer you have struggled with addiction and the heavier the substance misuse, typically the higher risk you are for experiencing more significant PAWS.
 These symptoms occur as the brain continues to recover and adjust to a substance-free lifestyle.
 Connections are rewired and the brain’s reward system adapts to natural stimuli.

 It is important to remember that the time frame for PAWS varies from person to person, but symptoms can last up to a few years after addiction treatment, though usually they subside in frequency and severity over time.
 Individuals with co-occurring disorders may have trouble differentiating between what is mental health-related, and what is a symptom of post-acute withdrawal syndrome.

 Post-acute withdrawal syndrome symptoms differ from those of acute withdrawal.
 They don’t involve nausea, vomiting, body aches, and other physical effects many people experience as drug or alcohol withdrawal symptoms.
 It is more psychological.
 Here are a few common symptoms to know:

 - Mood swings: Transitioning from feeling happy, positive, and content, to sad, negative, and anxious unexpectedly or over seemingly minor situations.
 Individuals may be more irritable than usual.